mui/material-ui/docs/data/material/getting-started/templates/templates.md

 # React Templates

-<p class="description">A selection of free react templates to help you get started building your app.
+<p class="description">A selection of free Material UI templates to help you get started building your app.
 The collection contains react dashboard, react admin, and more.</p>

 <!-- #default-branch-switch -->